James Musa: Fulham (2012 – 2013)

+Loan to Hereford United (2013)

 It was confirmed on 4 January 2013 that James would go on a one-month loan to Conference National club Hereford United to gain first-team experience.
 On 30 January 2013, his loan was extended by a further month, and this was later extended again until 4 April 2013.
 On 26 March 2013, Musa returned to Fulham due to illness.

 Musa was one of twelve players released by Fulham at the end of the 2012–2013 Premier League season.
 After being released by the club, Musa was linked with Scottish Premiership side Hearts.

-Team Wellington and South Melbourne
+Team Wellington and South Melbourne (2013 – 2015)

 After leaving Fulham, Musa returned to New Zealand, where he joined Team Wellington for the second time.

 Musa signed for South Melbourne of the National Premier Leagues Victoria in Australia on 7 March 2014, and joined them following his sides 1–0 loss to Auckland City FC in the ASB Premiership grand final on 16 March 2014.
 The 1–0 loss to Auckland City FC was Musa's second successive defeat in the ASB Premiership grand final having previously lost to Waitakere United in 2012.

-Saint Louis FC
+Saint Louis FC (2015)

 On 25 February 2015 Musa signed with USL expansion club Saint Louis FC.
 Head coach Dale Schilly is quoted as saying "At 22 years old, James brings loads of experience to Saint Louis FC...His experiences with Fulham and the New Zealand National Team have helped shape him into a top player.
 He has demonstrated very good defending instincts, is good in the air, and possesses sound open-field defending and tracking."

-Return to Team Wellington
+Return to Team Wellington (2015 – 2016)

 In November 2015, he returned to ASB Premiership to play for Team Wellington during the USL offseason.

-Return to Saint Louis FC
+Return to Saint Louis FC (2016)

 Musa returned to Saint Louis for the 2016 USL season.

 On 9 November 2016, Saint Louis FC announced that Musa wouldn't be returning to the club for the 2017 season.

-Swope Park Rangers
+Swope Park Rangers (2017)

 On 30 November 2016, Swope Park Rangers, the reserve team for Sporting Kansas City, announced their signing of Musa along with his teammate from Saint Louis FC Parker Maher.

-Sporting Kansas City
+Sporting Kansas City (2017)

 In August 2017, Musa signed a first-team contract with Sporting Kansas City for the remainder of the 2017 season with options for 2018, 2019, and 2020.
 On 12 August 2017 Musa made his first team debut against Seattle Sounders FC.

-Phoenix Rising FC
+Phoenix Rising FC (2018 – 2019)

 On 1 March 2018, Musa signed with Phoenix Rising FC who play in the United Soccer League.

-Minnesota United
+Minnesota United (2020)

-On 17 January 2020, Musa made the move back to MLS, joining Minnesota United.
+On 17 January 2020, Musa made the move back to MLS, joining Minnesota United FC.
 Minnesota opted to decline their contract option on Musa following the 2020 season.

-Return to Phoenix Rising FC
+Return to Phoenix Rising FC (2021 – 2022)

 On 5 March 2021, Musa re-signed with Phoenix Rising FC.